 Successful Holiday Gift Opening with a Child with Autism

 The holidays are here, and for families who have a child or children with autism, gift opening can turn into an unpleasant experience.
-Parents invest time, thought, effort, and money into making holiday gift opening a fun and memorable tradition.
-When a family has a child or children dealing with autism, the joy of opening presents can be squelched by several factors.
+Parents invest time, thought, effort, and money into making holiday gift opening fun and memorable tradition.
+When a family has a child or children dealing with autism, the joy of opening gifts for kids with autism can be squelched by several factors.

 This leaves parents, siblings, grandparents, and anyone else involved in the gift opening festivities feeling blue.
-Here are some tips for preparing your family for a successful and fun gift opening that can be employed regardless of the age of the child.
+Here are some tips for preparing your family for successful and fun opening gifts for kids with autism that can be employed regardless of the age of the child.

 For children with autism, sensory overload can lead to a sensory-related meltdown or potentially behavioral outbursts.
 When this happens, a fun morning around the Christmas tree can turn into a chaotic disappointment.
 Therefore, first, consider the following factors that can upset a child (or teen) with autism:

 Bright flashing lights

 Jarring sounds (like paper ripping or other kids squealing)